 - November-December preceding summer fellowship: Craig fellowship informational session for M1 medical students

 - November-January preceding summer fellowship: Craig fellowship opportunity announcement disseminated to M1 medical students

 - February-March preceding summer fellowship: Craig fellowship application due date

-- April preceding summer fellowship: Craig fellowship positions offered
+- April-May preceding summer fellowships: Craig fellowship positions offered

 - June-August: Craig fellowship program undertaken